codemdragon/hotbird/README.md

 1. Identify which JSON file contains the category.
 2. Copy an existing item as a template.
 3. Edit `name`, `description`, `image`, `tags`, `price/options`.
+4. **For combo deals**: Add `comboItems` array with included items.
-4. Save the JSON file.
+5. Save the JSON file.
-5. Add the image file (1200×1200 px) to the `images/` folder.
+6. Add the image file (1200×1200 px) to the `images/` folder.
-6. **Use the JSON Converter Tool** (see below) to validate and format your JSON.
+7. **Use the JSON Converter Tool** (see below) to validate and format your JSON.
-7. Refresh the website to see changes.
+8. Refresh the website to see changes.

 ---